Soaring peaks & white-sand-beach waterfalls.

 The gateway to the Espinhaço

-A 12-day trek for 2–8 travelers across open ridgelines, flower-strewn campos rupestres, cold waterfalls, colonial towns, and quilombola communities, linked by historic trails and little-used backroads.
+• A 12-day loop for 2–8 travelers across the southeastern portion of the range—ridgelines, campos rupestres, waterfalls, colonial towns, and quilombola communities, linked by historic trails and little-used backroads.

-The Serra Circuit is our warmest welcome to the range: steady in rhythm, generous in contact, and challenging enough to feel earned without becoming expeditionary in scope.
+The Serra Circuit is our warmest welcome to the highlands: steady in rhythm, generous in contact, and challenging enough to feel earned without becoming expeditionary in scope.

 The Serra Circuit moves through working landscapes and living communities.
 Comfort exists, but it comes and goes.
 Trails are often rugged.
 Water crossings are real.
 Wi-Fi appears in towns and disappears in the highlands.
 You won’t find crowds or curated experiences, and you’re unlikely to see other travelers on the trail.